karthikhw/hbase-junk-row-cleaner/README.md

 ## How do you run junk cleaner tool?

-1. Download "hbase-junk-1.2.jar" from target/hbase-junk-1.2.jar location.
+1. Download "hbase-junk-1.2.jar" from githup.
 2. Place a jar on one of the HBase node.
-3. Run a the commad which you need to pass tablename and commad option.
+3. Run a commad where you need to pass the tablename and cmd option.

 ```
  java -cp `hbase classpath` com.hbase.hwx.Util [--zookpeer-server